Contracts and Policies for Childcare

 What do you do if someone does not want to follow your contract and policies?
 This is a big indicator that your business relationship with this person is not going to work out.
 You need to tell them it’s not a good fit and you cannot provide care for them.
 If they cannot agree to your rules, they will not respect your business and the way you run it.
 It will not turn out well, I promise.

 Feel free to ask any questions and I’ll answer them if I can.
 I’d love to help you make sure your business is all it can be.
-Let your contract and policies work for your business and you!
+Let your contracts and policies for childcare work for your business and you!

 Make sure to pin for later!